metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `ldap` (Attributes) LDAP provides settings to authenticate and authorize LDAP users with Couchbase Server.
 When specified, the Operator keeps these settings in sync with Cocuhbase Server's LDAP configuration.
 Leave empty to manually manage LDAP configuration. (see [below for nested schema](#nestedatt--spec--security--ldap))
+- `pod_security_context` (Attributes) PodSecurityContext allows the configuration of the security context for all Couchbase server pods.
+When using persistent volumes you may need to set the fsGroup field in order to write to the volume.
+For non-root clusters you must also set runAsUser to 1000, corresponding to the Couchbase user in official container images.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--security--pod_security_context))
 - `rbac` (Attributes) RBAC is the options provided for enabling and selecting RBAC User resources to manage. (see [below for nested schema](#nestedatt--spec--security--rbac))
+- `security_context` (Attributes) SecurityContext defines the security options the container should be run with.
+If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.
+Use securityContext.allowPrivilegeEscalation field to grant more privileges than its parent process.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--security--security_context))
 - `ui_session_timeout` (Number) UISessionTimeout sets how long, in minutes, before a user is declared inactive and signed out from the Couchbase Server UI.
 0 represents no time out.

 <a id="nestedatt--spec--security--ldap"></a>